juanma-wp/enterprise-block-editor/Perplexity-prompt.md

 Do not add horizontal rules.

-You are creating lessons for Module 10: Security and Accessibility
+You are creating lessons for Module 3: Building Custom Blocks

-Create a lesson titled Data Privacy and GDPR Compliance

-It should cover the following topics:
-* Implementing privacy-by-design principles in block development.
-* Ensuring compliance with GDPR and other data protection regulations.

-On completion of this lesson, the learner should be able to:
-1. Understand the importance of privacy-by-design principles in block development.
-2. Implement privacy-by-design principles in their block development.
-3. Ensure compliance with GDPR and other data protection regulations in their block development.
+You have already created the lesson titled Anatomy of a Gutenberg Block, you can find this lesson here: https://github.com/jonathanbossenger/enterprise-block-editor/blob/main/Module%203%3A%20Building%20Custom%20Blocks/03%20Anatomy%20of%20a%20Gutenberg%20Block.md

+Create a new section for this lesson, introduction Static vs Dynamic rendering

+Use this as a reference: https://developer.wordpress.org/block-editor/getting-started/fundamentals/static-dynamic-rendering/

+When generating an example of a dynamic block, use the static block discussed in the lesson, but update the block to render the content dynamically.